 Step 2 – Scroll down the page to find the ‘Fusion Page Options’ box and find the ‘Page Title Bar’ tab.

-Step 3 - In this tab, there are numerous options that you can set to customize the page title bar per page or post.
-You can show or hide the page title bar per page/post, enter custom title text or subhead text, choose custom background image or color, set parallax effect and change the overall height of the bar.
+Step 3 – In this tab, there are numerous options that you can set to customize the page title bar per page or post.
+You can show or hide the page title bar per page/post, enter custom Heading text or Subheading text, set page title, and page title subheading font color, choose custom background image or color, set parallax effect, change the overall height of the bar, and other styling options.
 All of those options will take effect for the individual page or post you set them on.